artfisica/CxAODReader/README.md

 For DC14 samples setup your working directory like this:

-## Setup ATLAS environment and make working directory
+### Setup ATLAS environment and create working directory

 setupATLAS